 In short, augmented reality (AR) is a technology that blends real-world elements with virtual ones.
-By using a virtual headset, or smart phone device, AR uses cameras and sensor technology to superimpose digital information (such as sounds, images and text) on top of the real world we see.
-With advancements in smart phone and camera technology, AR has now become incredibly easy to access for everybody and has subsequently allowed many businesses to develop immersive and captivating virtual content.
+By using a virtual headset, or smart phone device, augmented reality uses cameras and sensor technology to superimpose digital information (such as sounds, images and text) on top of the real world we see.
+With advancements in smart phone and camera technology, augmented reality has now become incredibly easy to access for everybody and has subsequently allowed many businesses to develop immersive and captivating virtual content.

-For example, you may have seen AR used on social media apps such as Instagram and Twitter to add filters and effects on top of photographs and film footage.
-AR has also become increasingly popular in the world of gaming, as game developers have utilised smartphone technology to allow players to blend a gaming experience in a real-world setting.
+For example, you may have seen augmented reality used on social media apps such as Instagram and Twitter to add filters and effects on top of photographs and film footage.
+Augmented reality has also become increasingly popular in the world of gaming, as game developers have utilised smartphone technology to allow players to blend a gaming experience in a real-world setting.
 The most popular example of this is ‘Pokémon Go’, which allows players to locate, capture, train, and battle virtual Pokémon in the player’s real-world location.

-As you can see, there are so many practical ways in which people may have already experienced AR via their smart phone device.
-However, this incredible technology has also been utilised in a wide variety of different ways within the retail sector and radically transform the industry.
-Here are 5 different examples!
+As you can see, there are so many practical ways in which people may have already experienced augmented reality via their smart phone device.
+However, augmented reality in retail has been utilised in a wide variety of different ways, radically transforming the industry.

 1. In-Store Navigation